Backtracking Algorithm Common Patterns and Code Template

 undo_choice

-What do we mean by making and undoing choices, and what is the underlying principle of this framework?
-Let's unravel these mysteries by exploring the "Permutations" problem in detail!
+What does making and undoing a choice mean?
+What is the underlying principle of this framework?
+Let's explore these questions through the "permutation" problem and delve into its intricacies.

-LeetCode problem #46 "Permutations" asks you to return all possible permutations of a given array nums
+LeetCode Problem 46, "Permutations," asks you to return all permutations of a given array nums

 .

-Also, some readers might have seen permutation algorithms that use the swap
+Additionally, some readers may have seen permutation algorithm code using a swap

-method to exchange elements, which is different from the code introduced in this article.
-These are two exhaustive approaches in backtracking algorithms.
-I will clarify this in the later article Ball and Box Model: Two Perspectives on Backtracking Exhaustion.
-For now, just follow my approach.
+method, which differs from the code presented here.
+These are two brute-force approaches in backtracking, which I will explain in Two Perspectives on Backtracking: The Ball and Box Model.
+For now, follow my approach.

-distinct numbers.
-How did we exhaustively list all permutations back then?
+permutations.
+How did we list all permutations back then?

 , you wouldn't list them randomly.
 Typically, you would:

-First, fix the first position as 1, then the second position can be 2, making the third position 3; then change the second position to 3, making the third position 2; then change the first position to 2, and exhaust the last two positions...
+Fix the first position as 1, then the second can be 2, and the third must be 3.
+Then change the second position to 3, leaving the third as 2.
+Then change the first position to 2 and list the remaining permutations...

-By traversing this tree from the root and recording the numbers on the path, you get all permutations.
-We can call this tree the "decision tree" of the backtracking algorithm.
+By traversing this tree from the root and recording the numbers along the path, you obtain all permutations.
+Let's call this tree the "decision tree" of the backtracking algorithm.

 Why is it called a decision tree?
-Because at each node, you are making a decision.
-For instance, if you are at the red node in the following diagram:
+Because at each node, you are making decisions.
+For example, standing at the red node in the diagram below:

-Now we can clarify the terms from the beginning: [2]
+Now, let's clarify the terms introduced at the beginning: [2]

-is the "choice list," indicating your current options; the "termination condition" is reaching the bottom leaf nodes of the tree, which here means the choice list is empty.
+is the "choice list," indicating the choices you can currently make; the "termination condition" is when you reach a leaf node at the bottom of the tree, which is when the choice list is empty.

-If you understand these terms, you can consider the "path" and "choice" list as attributes of each node in the decision tree, as shown in the diagram with several blue nodes:
+If you understand these terms, you can consider the "path" and "choice list" as attributes of each node in the decision tree, as shown in the blue nodes below:

 Our defined backtrack

-function acts like a pointer, moving through this tree while correctly maintaining the attributes of each node.
-Whenever it reaches a bottom leaf node, the "path" is a complete permutation.
+function acts like a pointer moving through this tree, ensuring each node's attributes are correctly maintained.
+When it reaches a leaf node, the "path" represents a complete permutation.

 Furthermore, how do you traverse a tree?
-This shouldn't be hard.
-Recall from the previous article Framework Thinking for Learning Data Structures that various search problems are essentially tree traversal problems.
-The traversal framework for a multi-way tree is as follows:
+This should not be difficult.
+Recall the framework thinking from Learning Data Structures, which explained that various search problems are essentially tree traversal problems.
+The framework for traversing an n-ary tree is as follows:

 void traverse(TreeNode root) {